 The origin of "Bayside Was a Wilderness Then — Voices from the Black Community" dates back to 1988.
 Members of the Bayside Historical Society formed a committee and set out to meet and interview longtime residents of Bayside's Black Community.
 During those talks, shared memories were transcribed and printed in a publication by the same name.
 A small exhibit at Fort Totten was designed to accompany the project.

 Fourteen years later, a newly formed local committee with strong ties to Bayside's Black Community returned to search for and collect yet another group of reminiscences.
 These new recollections helped to preserve the rich culture of a diminishing population whose many contributions have enriched the community of Bayside.
-Most of the individuals who participated in this new exhibit live in the area of Bayside which is bordered by Northern Boulevard on the north, Francis Lewis Boulevard on the west, Bell Boulevard on the east and 48th Avenue on the south.
-A few others come from the area near Crocheron Park and Public School 41.
+Our thanks go to the participants for their lively, descriptive and honest accounts of their experiences living in a Bayside of earlier and simpler times.

 This exhibit paid tribute to women who have made their mark on the Bayside community throughout history.
 Featuring both contemporary women and those of yesteryear, "The Women of Bayside" showcased those individuals whose achievements, whether through volunteerism, business ventures, professional accomplishments or other initiatives, deserved recognition.

 Image: American Legion Post 510 Auxiliary Marching Band, 1938